AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Compute optimized instance families.md

 Features

--   Uses the third-generation SHENLONG architecture to provide predictable and consistent high performance and reduce virtualization overheads. c6e improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of chips.
+-   Uses the third-generation SHENLONG architecture to provide predictable and consistent high performance and reduce virtualization overheads. c6e improves storage performance, network performance, and computing stability by an order of magnitude by using fast path acceleration of SHENLONG chips.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs only.
 -   Provides high network and storage I/O performance based on large computing capacity.